 This Nassau County Traffic Case gets more into the blame and fault that one might see in a civil court case - not in a Nassau County Criminal Defense Case.
 Jurors were essentially asked to speculate and determine if the driver's actions were so egregious that another driver could not be expected to avoid the crash and that the root cause of the deaths was Ocasio-Alcazar.
 The jurors decided that he was and a judge appeared to agree - issuing what amounts to a life sentence for the 42-year-old defendant.
 Our Nassau County Traffic Attorney represents drivers cited or charged with the entire range of traffic crimes, from traffic homicides on down to standard speeding tickets.

 If you or a loved one needs a criminal defense attorney in Jacksonville or the surrounding area, call The Mussallem Law Firm at (904) 365-5200 for a FREE CONSULTATION.
-Our Jacksonville Traffic Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.
+Our Nassau County Traffic Attorney, Victoria "Tori" Mussallem, is available 24 hours a day, 7 days a week.